The Complexity of Finding Fair Independent Sets in Cycles: Fair Independent Sets in Cycles

 Consider the following variant of the Consensus Halving problem, denoted $\ConHalv$. \begin{definition}[Consensus Halving Problem] In the $\eps\textsf{-}\ConHalv(m,\ell)$ problem with precision parameter $\eps = \eps(m)$, the input consists of $m$ probability measures $\mu_1, \ldots, \mu_m$ on the interval $I=[0,1]$, given by their density functions.
 The goal is to partition the interval $I$ using at most $\ell$ cuts into two (not necessarily connected) pieces $I^+$ and $I^-$, so that for every $i \in [m]$ it holds that $| \mu_i(I^+) - \mu_i(I^-)| \leq \eps$. \end{definition}

 For $\ell \geq m$, every input of $\eps\textsf{-}\ConHalv(m,\ell)$ has a solution even for $\eps=0$~\cite{SimmonsS03}.
-We state below two hardness results known for $\ConHalv$.
-Here, a function on an interval is said to be {\em piecewise constant} if its domain can be partitioned into a finite set of intervals such the function is constant on each of them.
+We will rely on the hardness result of $\ConHalv$ stated below.
+Here, a function on an interval is said to be {\em piecewise constant} if its domain can be partitioned into a finite set of intervals such that the function is constant on each of them.
 We refer to the intervals of the partition on which the function is nonzero as the {\em blocks} of the function.

-\begin{theorem}[\cite{FG18,FG19,FHSZ20}] There exists an inverse-polynomial $\eps = \eps(m)$ such that for every constant $c \geq 0$, the $\eps\textsf{-}\ConHalv(m,m+c)$ problem, restricted to inputs with piecewise constant density functions with at most $2$ blocks, is $\PPA$-hard. \end{theorem}
+Note that a piecewise constant function can be explicitly represented by the endpoints and the values of its blocks.

-\begin{theorem}[\cite{FKGZ18}] There exist an absolute constant $\eps >0$ and a polynomial $p$ such that for every constant $c \geq 0$, the $\eps\textsf{-}\ConHalv(m,m+c)$ problem, restricted to inputs with piecewise constant density functions with at most $p(m)$ blocks, is $\PPAD$-hard. \end{theorem}
+\begin{theorem}[{\cite[Theorem~1.3]{DeligkasFHM22}}] There exists a constant $\eps >0$ such that for every constant $c \geq 0$, the $\eps\textsf{-}\ConHalv(m,m+c)$ problem, restricted to inputs with piecewise constant density functions with at most $3$ blocks, is $\PPA$-hard. \end{theorem}

-\begin{remark} We note that, as explained in~\cite{FHSZ20}, the constant $c$ given in Theorems~\ref{thm:CH_PPA_hard} and~\ref{thm:CH_PPAD_hard} can be replaced by $m^{1-\alpha}$ for any constant $\alpha >0$.
+\begin{remark} We note that, as explained in~\cite{FHSZ20}, the constant $c$ given in Theorem~\ref{thm:CH_PPA_hard} can be replaced by $m^{1-\alpha}$ for any constant $\alpha >0$.
 This stronger hardness, however, is not required to obtain our results.
-We also note that our results do not rely on the fact that the hardness given in Theorem~\ref{thm:CH_PPA_hard} holds for instances with density functions with at most $2$ blocks, as proved in~\cite{FHSZ20}, rather than polynomially many blocks as was previously proved in~\cite{FG19}. \end{remark}
+We also note that our results do not rely on the fact that the hardness given in Theorem~\ref{thm:CH_PPA_hard} holds for instances with density functions with at most $3$ blocks, as proved in~\cite{DeligkasFHM22}, rather than polynomially many blocks. \end{remark}